 Best for Families: Amanyara

-Interested in reading more?
-Check out our guide to the best hotels in Turks & Caicos here
+Interested in more accommodations in this area?
+Check out our guide to the best hotels in Turks & Caicos.

 Best for Romance: The Caves

 Perched high on a rocky cliff in Negril, Jamaica, with waves crashing into the caves and grottos below, the dramatic location of The Caves sets the tone for a seductive and intimate vacation.
 Each individually decorated guest room is built in a traditional Caribbean style with wooden walls and thatched roofs, and each feature furnished verandas which overlook a variety of natural landscapes.
 Guests can enjoy brown sugar body scrubs and massages at the spa, or head outside on kayaking, snorkeling, and fishing expeditions.

 A particular highlight of the resort is its cozy cave grottos—natural caves which open straight onto the ocean's waters.
 Worked stone is seamlessly melded with natural formations for a unique experience while candles and palm fronds lend a romantic air to private dining experiences followed by delicious rum cocktails in the adjoining Blackwell Rum bar.
 Other dining options include the scenic gazebo terrace and the Sands beach dining experience, where lanterns are strung between palms and local jerk chicken is a specialty.